Image by Maik from Pixabay

 Architects frequently need to persuade others about decisions and plans.
 How you influence others and the arguments people find convincing are deeply rooted in culture’s philosophical, religious, and educational assumptions and attitudes.

-One way to compare countries along the Persuading scale is to assess how they balance holistic and specific thought patterns.
+The Persuading scale assesses how people balance holistic and specific thought patterns.
 According to Meyers, a Western executive will break down an argument into a sequence of distinct components (specific thinking).
-At the same time, Asian managers tend to show how the pieces fit together (holistic thinking).
+At the same time, Asian managers show how the pieces fit together (holistic thinking).
 Beyond that, people from southern European and Germanic cultures tend to find deductive arguments (principles-first arguments, building the conclusion from basic premises) most persuasive.
 In contrast, American and British managers are more likely to be influenced by inductive, applications-first logic (Figure 3).

 Architects must be able to persuade in both applications-first and principles-first ways.
 In addition to cultural differences, the additional complication comes from talking to diverse audiences.
 For instance, C-level executives typically have less time and may prefer applications-first presentations (“get to the point, stick to the point”).
 While in other parts of the company, you may need to spend a long time carefully building the argument following the principal first approach.
 I typically aim to prepare well for both, having a short management summary and easily retrievable all supporting evidence.